MarDom15/Fraude_Detection/README.md

 Step 9: Visualize the distribution of transaction amounts with a boxplot In this step, we use a boxplot to visualize the distribution of transaction amounts.
 A boxplot provides a summary of the distribution of numerical values by showing the quartiles, median, and potential outliers.
 This helps in understanding the spread of transaction amounts and detecting extreme values that could influence our predictive models.

--  Distribution of transaction amounts: Visualize the distribution of transaction amounts with a boxplot :
+-  Distribution of transaction amounts : Visualize the distribution of transaction amounts with a boxplot :

   ![Visualize the distribution of transaction amounts with a boxplot](https://github.com/MarDom15/Fraude_Detection/blob/main/image_prog/distribution_of_transaction_amounts.png)

 Step 10: Visualize the distribution of principal features (PCA components) In this step, we use PCA (Principal Component Analysis) to reduce the dimensionality of the data and visualize the main features or components extracted.
 We display the distribution of the principal components to better understand how the variables are represented in a lower-dimensional space.
 This helps in analyzing whether certain components explain a significant portion of the data variance and in detecting underlying patterns that can be useful for classification or fraud detection.

--  Feature Distribution (PCA Components): Visualize the distribution of principal features :
+-  Feature Distribution (PCA Components) : Visualize the distribution of principal features :

   ![Visualize the distribution of principal features](https://github.com/MarDom15/Fraude_Detection/blob/main/image_prog/feature_distribution_of_importantfeatur.png)